isabella232/offer-decisioning.en/help/offer-library/create-ranking-strategies.md

 1. Click Next to confirm.
 1. Save your decision.

-It is now ready to be used in a decision to xxx (see [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md)).
+It is now ready to be used in a decision to rank eligible offers for a placement (see [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md)).<!--TBC?-->